Herpes simplex virus: Alzheimer's disease and dementia

 In 1979, it was reported that there is a possible link between HSV-1 and Alzheimer's disease, in people with the epsilon4 allele of the gene APOE.
 HSV-1 appears to be particularly damaging to the nervous system and increases one's risk of developing Alzheimer's disease.
 The virus interacts with the components and receptors of lipoproteins, which may lead to the development of Alzheimer's disease.
 This research identifies HSVs as the pathogen most clearly linked to the establishment of Alzheimer's.
 According to a study done in 1997, without the presence of the gene allele, HSV-1 does not appear to cause any neurological damage or increase the risk of Alzheimer's.
 However, a more recent prospective study published in 2008 with a cohort of 591 people showed a statistically significant difference between patients with antibodies indicating recent reactivation of HSV and those without these antibodies in the incidence of Alzheimer's disease, without direct correlation to the APOE-epsilon4 allele.
 The trial had a small sample of patients who did not have the antibody at baseline, so the results should be interpreted carefully.

 In 2011, Manchester University scientists showed that treating HSV1-infected cells with antiviral agents decreased the accumulation of β-amyloid and tau protein and also decreased HSV-1 replication.

-A 2018 retrospective study from Taiwan on 33,000 patients found that being infected with herpes simplex virus increased the risk of dementia 2.56 times (95% CI: 2.3-2.8) in patients not receiving anti-herpetic medications (2.6 times for HSV-1 infections and 2.0 times for HSV-2 infections).
+A 2018 retrospective study from Taiwan on 33,000 patients found that being infected with herpes simplex virus increased the risk of dementia 2.56 times (95% CI: 2.3–2.8) in patients not receiving anti-herpetic medications (2.6 times for HSV-1 infections and 2.0 times for HSV-2 infections).
 Furthermore, HSV-infected patients who were receiving anti-herpetic medications (e.g., acyclovir, famciclovir, ganciclovir, idoxuridine, penciclovir, tromantadine, valaciclovir, or valganciclovir) showed a decreased risk of dementia compared to those without the treatment (adjusted Hazard Ratio = 0.092 [95% Clearance Interval = 0.079-0.108], p < 0.001).

-In 2024, a cohort study of 1002 participants demonstrated a doubled risk of dementia (Hazard ratio = 2,26, Confidence Interval = 1.08–4.72, p = .031) among persons having imunoglobuline G antibodies against HSV, which indicates that an HSV-infection had occurred some time in life, compared to non-infected.
+In 2024, a cohort study of 1002 participants demonstrated a doubled risk of dementia (Hazard ratio = 2.26, Confidence Interval = 1.08–4.72, p = .031) among persons having immunoglobuline G antibodies against HSV, which indicates that an HSV-infection had occurred some time in life, compared to non-infected.
 This study highlights the importance of investigating the association between HSV-infection and dementia development.